DataSQRL/datasqrl-examples/iot-sensor-metrics/README.md

 ```

 Run the query a few times to add some data.
 Feel free to change the temperature and sensor id.

+Once you are done, hit CTRL-C and take down the pipeline containers with docker compose down -v.

 <!--
 ## 3. Run the ChatBot